 When we make decisions on the fly, they tend to be impulsive and often lead to regret.
 Self-reflection allows us to evaluate our past decisions and learn from them.
 It’s like a mirror that reflects our choices, allowing us to spot patterns in our decision-making process.

 Take Steve Jobs, for example.
 Before making any significant decisions, Jobs would take long walks to reflect, which gave him time to step away from the frenzy of work and gain perspective.
 He never rushed but always aligned with his larger vision.
+Incorporating self-reflection into your decision-making process, you can make better, more thoughtful choices that align with your long-term goals.

 A person standing thoughtfully at a crossroads in a forest or cityscape, contemplating two different paths ahead—one well-lit and clear, the other uncertain yet intriguing.
 Subtle elements like a map or compass in the background symbolize informed decision-making and strategic thinking.